kmakwana0028/AWS-rds-ansible/setup_host/README.md

 Stack deletion:
 ---------------
-The stack creates a Host Security group that is used by other bastion hosts etc. So if you try to delete the stack, you may get an error.
-To resolve it first delete the resources that have a dependency on the Security group and then delete this stack
+The stack creates a Host Security group that is used by other bastion hosts etc.

 =====
-Tools
+Required Tools
 =====
 These tools will be installed on the bastion host.
 1. git client